 A poor workstation setup can put you at risk of injuries like Carpal Tunnel Syndrome, Mouse Shoulder and RSI.
-An adjustable desk allows you to alternate between sitting and standing to encourage movement and minimise strain.
+An adjustable desk allows you to alternate between sitting and standing to encourage movement and reduce strain at work.
 However, it’s essential to use these desks properly, setting them at a suitable height and still taking regular breaks.

 A recommendation we often make during DSE assessments is use of a laptop stand.
 By lifting your screen to the right viewing height, they reduce strain on your eyes, neck, shoulders and upper back, resulting in safer and more comfortable working.
 In turn, this will improve your concentration and productivity.

 8. Noise-cancelling headphones

 When working from home, you may be faced with more distractions than in an office — whether that’s other people you live with or noise on the road outside.
 With noise-cancelling headphones, you can block out your surroundings and focus fully on the task at hand.